-Former students who wish to return to the College must file a formal application for readmission.
+Former students who wish to return to the College after an absence of one quarter or more must file a formal application for readmission.
 Application forms, available from the Office of Admissions and Records, must be completed in ink or by typewriter and returned to the Director of Admissions & Records.
 If the student has enrolled at another college since last attending Roane State Community College, he must have a transcript from the other college submitted and approved before he may reenter.
 Applications will receive favorable consideration only if the applicant is eligible for readmission under all college regulations.